iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## Deprecations in @itwin/core-react package

 Using the sprite loader for SVG icons is deprecated.
 This includes [SvgSprite]($core-react) and the methods getSvgIconSpec() and getSvgIconSource() methods on [IconSpecUtilities]($appui-abstract).
 The sprite loader has been replaced with a web component [IconWebComponent]($core-react) used by [Icon]($core-react) to load SVGs onto icons.

+## Deprecations in @itwin/core-transformer package

+[IModelTransformer.skipElement]($transformer) and [IModelTransformer.processDeferredElements]($transformer) have been deprecated, as the transformer no longer "defers" elements until all of its references have been transformed.
+These now have no effect, since no elements will be deferred, and elements will always be transformed, so skipping them to transform them later is not necessary.